Stonehenge congestion upsets nearby village residents

 But people living in Shrewton, Bulford and Larkhill have claimed the road's closure has made their villages busier.

-Shrewton Parish councillor Ken Lovelock, who is blind, said he felt "unsafe" walking through his village.'Small village'
+Shrewton Parish councillor Ken Lovelock, who is blind, said he felt "unsafe" walking through his village.

 English Heritage said closing the route would help Stonehenge become a better experience for visitors.